15 Ways To Homestead Anywhere

 Tip #10.
 Hang it up

-If you are limited on space, you can use a retractable clothesline or even a drying rack.
+If you are limited in space, you can use a retractable clothesline or even a drying rack.
+Both of these tools can help you to create extra space where you may think you have none.

-Our system is an old broom handle suspended from the ceiling that I use to hang up clothes to dry in our laundry area.
-No, not pretty but super efficient!
+SLCG Pro Tip: Our system is an old broom handle suspended from the ceiling that I use to hang up clothes to dry in our laundry area.
+No, it’s not pretty, but it is super efficient.
 You would be amazed at how many shirts you can fit on the hanger to dry this way.

 Tip #11.
 Compost